sfeeser/crystalclearchecking/README.md

 Crystal and I no longer fight over illegible scribbles.
 The checkbook stays balanced.
 We both see the same truth.
 Welcome to Crystal Clear Checking.

 **Let’s keep it clear.**

----

-### Next Step

-This README is a perfect "Face" for the project. **You are ready to start the fresh chat session.** When you do, paste the **SpecBook** first, then this **README**, and tell the AI:
-*"We are starting from a clean slate.
-This is the SpecBook and the README.
-Let's begin Phase 1: The Database Schema and Go Structs."*